surveyjs/survey-pdf/docs/Customization-CustomRender-QuestionElements.md

 <a id="customize-question-titles"></a>
-## How to Customize Question Titles
+## How to customize question titles

-The code below shows how to handle the `onRenderQuestion` event to change question title colors (to highlight correct and incorrect answers) for questions of the [Radiogroup](https://surveyjs.io/Documentation/Library/?id=questionradiogroupmodel) type.
+The code below shows how to handle the `onRenderQuestion` event to change question title colors (to highlight correct and incorrect answers) for questions of the [Radiogroup](Library/?id=questionradiogroupmodel) type.
 To modify the text color of title bricks, a brick's [textColor](https://github.com/surveyjs/survey-pdf/blob/37700b1cadd051504271d0348447e3458aa8ecb8/src/pdf_render/pdf_brick.ts#L19) property is used.

 ```javascript